new zealand

 GayLawNet

-An information and directory site based in Australia providing general information, news and resources concerning the law as it affects gay, lesbian, bi-sexual, transgender and intersex people around the world.
-Information on the site includes details of laws relating to children, discrimination, inheritance, partnership, property, sexual offences, superannuation and other topics in various jurisdictions around the world.
-There are also links to legislation, cases and news reports some of which require subscription access.
+Australian website providing information, news and resources concerning the law as it affects gay, lesbian, bi-sexual, transgender and intersex people around the world.
+Includes details of laws relating to children, discrimination, inheritance, partnership, property, sexual offences, superannuation and other topics in various jurisdictions around the world.
+There are also links to legislation, cases and news reports, some of which require subscription access.

 Pipers Virtual Intellectual Property Library